101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-Imagine how much fun is is listening to your favorite songs on vinyl records.
+Vinyl lovers will thoroughly enjoy listening to their favorite songs on vinyl records.
 This Fluance RT81 Vinyl Turntable provides a slice of nostalgia, and a superb sound.
-The dust cover keeps everything safe from dust, and mom can even play records with the cover closed.
+I received one to test and honestly, two of my favorite features are the dust cover that keeps everything safe from dust, and the fact that I can plan records with the cover closed.
 The record player also includes an Audio Technica cartridge, and a balanced tonearm and stylus.
 The cabinet is made of MDF, with a piano black finish – although it’s also available in a walnut finish.
 The rubber slip mat ensures there are no unwanted vibrations.

 -